 Are there any good Filipino language-learning podcasts that we missed in our list above?
 Let us know about them!

 Learning Filipino?
-Check out our guide on Tips and Resources for Learning Filipino.
+Check out our guide on Tips and Resources for Learning Filipino, where you can find courses, apps, books, movies, and more useful information for learners.